Jailed Kremlin critic Navalny launches hunger strike in bid for medical care

 The West, including the European Court of Human Rights, has demanded Russia release Navalny.
 Moscow, which has cast doubt over his poisoning, has called such appeals unacceptable interference in its internal affairs.

+Asked about the hunger strike, U.S. State Department spokesman Ned Price said the United States continued to call on Russia to end Navalny’s “politically motivated” detention.

-The Kremlin has cast him as a Western-backed troublemaker on a mission to destabilise Russia with Putin’s spokesman linking him to the CIA, something Navalny has denied.
+The Kremlin has cast Navalny as a Western-backed troublemaker on a mission to destabilise Russia with Putin’s spokesman linking him to the CIA, something Navalny has denied.

 Navalny’s allies have announced plans to stage what they hope will be the biggest anti-Kremlin street protest in modern Russian history this spring.
 The authorities have said such protests are illegal.